dhiway/cord/docs/adr/0018-native-first-sdk-and-contract-boundary.md

 ## Consequences

 The stack has one authority per shared domain and a smaller default bundle.
-Contract deployment is not required to use Commons.
-App teams retain an explicit programmable extension path, but they own its lifecycle.
+Contract deployment is not part of the supported Commons application model.
 Because this is a clean-break network, replaced contract facades and duplicate fixtures are deleted rather than deprecated or migrated.